An Asymptotic Orthogonality Relation for ${\rm GL}(n, \mathbb R)$: Bounding

 \subsection{Extended exponential zero set}

 Recall that Stirling's asymptotic formula (for $\sigma\in \R$ fixed and $t\in \R$ with $\lvert t \rvert\to \infty$) is given by

 \begin{definition}[{\bf Exponential and Polynomial Factors of a Ratio of Gamma Functions}] We call $\lvert t\rvert^{\sigma-\frac12}$ the \emph{polynomial factor} of $\Gamma(\sigma+it)$, and $e^{-\frac{\pi}{2}\lvert t\rvert}$ is called the \emph{exponential factor}.
-For a ratio of Gamma-functions, the \emph{polynomial (respectively, exponential) factor} is the product of the polynomial (respectively, exponential) factors of each individual Gamma function. \end{definition}
+For a ratio of {gamma} functions, the \emph{polynomial (respectively, exponential) factor} is {composed of} the polynomial (respectively, exponential) factors of each individual Gamma function. \end{definition}

 \begin{lemma}[\bf{Extended Exponential Zero Set}] Assume that $\alpha\in \C^m$ is a Langlands parameter satisfying

 Then the integrand of $\mathcal{I}_{T,R}^{(m)}$ (as a function of $s$) has exponential decay outside of the set $I = I_1\times I_2 \times\cdots \times I_{m-1}$, where